‘There is another world, but it is in this one.’ – William Butler Yeats

 ‘Do you really want to go to Mexico?’

 ‘No. If I were, I’d make all your wishes come true.’

 ‘Then write a new story in which they come true.’

 ‘I can’t do that, I don’t know what you wish for.’

 ‘I could make you a list.’

-‘Mia,’ he says and puts his hands over mine — I let him this time, ‘I am not a magician, ok?
-I just write and write when the evenings get long and nights get cold, and the solitude dissolves in me like sugar in’—he points at my mug —‘your cup of coffee.
-It’s peace and quiet inside my head when I write about you, and I like it.
+‘Mia,’ he says, putting his hands on mine before I can protest, ‘I’m not a magician, ok?
+I just write and write when the evenings get long and the loneliness inside me dissolves like… sugar in’—he points to my cup—‘your coffee.
+I don’t know.
+All I know is that it’s peace and quiet inside my head when I write about you, and I like it.
 That’s all I wanted to do, write some more.
-I never had any intention to… breathe life into you.
+I never had any intention of… breathing life into you.
 I should have known that everything we create is real indeed.’

 ‘You’re drunk, my friend.’